nicolageorge/idiomaticpython/presentation/0 0 introduction.md

 The key characteristic of python is readability.
 It is of great importance that we leverage on readability, since code is read much more often than it is written.

-Jeff Knupp, Writing Idiomatic Python
+Jeff Knupp said in "Writing Idiomatic Python"
 > We may document our code extensively, write exhaustive unit tests,
 > and hold code reviews three times a day, but the fact remains: when
 > someone else needs to make changes, the code is king